The Ultimate Guide To Creating A Digital Design Portfolio

-Here are a few talented graphic designer profiles you can follow in a Dribbble:
+Here are a few talented graphic designer profiles you can follow in a Dribbble

 Nick Slater, a native of California, has 66k plus followers and is a Dribbble superstar.
-He has a strong understanding of the design, and his works are simple yet impactful.
+He has a strong understanding of design, and his works are simple yet impactful.
 He specializes in logos, icons, and product illustrations.
 He has the honor of working for organizations like Twitter, Slack, Washington Post, etc.

 Creating a stunning design portfolio is a task open to interpretation.
-There is no one single method to lay a portfolio.
+There is no single method to lay a portfolio.
 In a way, that’s good, as you are given the liberty to experiment and showcase your creativity when designing your portfolio.

-Here are few expert graphic designers who have their own websites.
+Here are a few expert graphic designers who have their own websites.
 Websites are one of the most excellent methods to maintain a portfolio, but you would be required to shell out a few more pennies to own your domain.
 This is one of the effective methods to have your own branding and offers your potential clients a sense of authenticity.

 Alex Coven is a freelance graphic designer, letterer, and front-end developer from Chicago, USA.
-He is famous for the three hats he wears, which he easily explains through illustration on his website.
+He is famous for the three hats he wears, which he easily explains through illustrations on his website.
 This says a lot about his skills and expertise.

 When you scroll down on his site, you can see his works, and across each of them, you can see more information about that project.
 He would have cleverly used color overlays to keep things distinctive and exciting.